 Why we love it: Style aside, the durable Polyester Dobby fabric is comfortable and dependable, and doesn't snag as easily as the stretchy blends that most sun hoodies use.
 The UPF 50 rating ensures adequate protection for long days outside, and thoughtful features like roll-up sleeves that actually stay in place and ventilated back panels add to the practicality of this sun shirt.
 Lastly, if you know you will be hiking in buggy environments, the more structured material has a tighter weave and sits off the skin, providing a more effective barrier against insect bites.

 Should you buy it?
 If you're looking for wearable, durable sun protection that doesn't scream “technical,” the Canyon Long Sleeve is a strong choice.
-The main limitation is the lack of a hood, which means less coverage for your neck, ears, and head than a sun hoody.
+The main limitation is the lack of a hood, which means less coverage for your neck, ears, and head than a sun hoodie.
 However, a unique double-fold collar can be popped to completely cover the back of the neck and is very effective when paired with a wide-brimmed hat.
-That said, if you want bug protection, durability, and a clean, casual look, this shirt should definitely be on your list.
+If you want durability, a clean, casual look, and the bonus of bug protection, this shirt should definitely be on your list.

-Who it is best for: The REI Co-op Sahara Long Sleeve is a button-up style shirt that is great for ladies who want UPF protection without looking like they're wearing a baselayer.
-It's easy to throw on over a t-shirt for cooler days, and a vented panel in the back helps keep air moving on hot days.
-Front buttons make it simple to vent even more when things start to warm up.
-It's more durable than stretchy sun hoodies and is a great choice to wear if your day takes you from the hiking trail or fishing boat straight to dinner at the local BBQ place.
+Who it is best for: The REI Co-op Sahara Long Sleeve is a button-up style shirt that is great for ladies who want UPF protection without looking like they just got out of the gym.
+It's easy to throw on over a t-shirt for cooler days, and front buttons make it simple to vent even more when things start to warm up.
+When worn alone, a vented panel in the back helps keep air moving on really hot days.
+We found the fabric is more durable than stretchy sun hoodies and is a great choice to wear if your day takes you from the hiking trail or fishing boat straight to dinner at the local BBQ place.

 Should you buy it?
 If general wearability and a traditional fit are high on your list, the Sahara Long Sleeve is an excellent option.
 It fits in around town a lot better than more athletic-looking sun shirts that can leave you feeling like you're only halfway dressed.
-Its biggest drawback is that it doesn't have a hood, leaving your head and neck exposed.
+Its biggest drawback is that it lacks a hood, leaving your head and neck exposed unless you wear a hat.
 Otherwise, it stands out as the most versatile women's sun shirt we tested and is especially well-suited for outdoor jobs, such as raft guiding or forestry, which may have a professional dress code.

 UPF: 50+ | Features: Extra large hood, thumb holes